Community Partners Conference Aug 21, 2025

 Part One: Understanding Trauma and Its Impact

-• Psychoeducation on Trauma-Informed Care: We'll elaborate on the all-staff presentation from 2024, providing a deeper dive into trauma-informed principles.
+Psychoeducation on Trauma-Informed Care: Providing a deeper dive into trauma-informed principles.

-• Exploring Types of Trauma: Learn about Acute, Chronic, Complex, Developmental, Historical, Vicarious, and Secondary Trauma Stress (STS).
-Engage in a small group exercise to identify examples of each type of trauma.
+Exploring Types of Trauma: Learn about Acute, Chronic, Complex, Developmental, Historical, Vicarious, and Secondary Trauma Stress (STS)

 Part Two: From Work Ethic to Rest Ethic & Healing for Providers